Fa'amanu Brown: 2019

 Brown only made 3 appearances for Canterbury in the 2019 NRL season.
 For most of 2019, Brown played for Canterbury's reserve grade team in the Canterbury Cup NSW competition.
 Brown's last game for the club was the qualifying final against St George which Canterbury lost 24-22 at Campbelltown Stadium.

 On September 16, it was revealed that Brown would be released from the club after winning Canterbury Cup player of the year.

 2020

 On 15 June 2020, it was reported that he had signed for Featherstone Rovers in the RFL Championship.

 2021

 Brown played for Featherstone in their 2021 Million Pound Game defeat against Toulouse Olympique.

 On 5 November, Brown signed a contract to join NRL side Wests Tigers for the 2022 season.

 2022

-On November 5 2021, it was confirmed Brown had joined the Wests Tigers via his Instagram story.
+On November 5, 2021, it was confirmed Brown had joined the Wests Tigers via his Instagram story.
 On 20 May, he made his club debut against his former club Canterbury, scoring two tries for Wests in their 36-22 victory at Leichhardt Oval.

 Brown played a total of 13 games for the Wests Tigers in the 2022 NRL season as the club claimed the Wooden Spoon for the first time.

 In October Brown was named in the Samoa squad for the 2021 Rugby League World Cup.

+2023

+In August, Brown joined the Newcastle Knights mid-season on a contract until the end of the 2023 season.
+Brown made his debut for the Knights in round 26, coming off the interchange bench in Newcastle's 32-6 victory over the Cronulla-Sutherland Sharks, giving them an 8 game winning streak.